Santa Fe CSL is a spiritual community, living and growing through love, creativity, and service.

 During Rev. Herrick’s tenure, there was an expansion of attendance and income.
 The group, now a well established community, rented half of the facility and negotiated with the owner to remodel the other half into offices and classrooms.
 It also raised sufficient funds to purchase eight acres of vacant land off Richards Avenue near the Community College.
 The land was sold in order to acquire the Marquez property in 1995.

-The Rev. Dr. Bernardo Monserrat, our current minister, took leadership in 1990.
-Since then, a children’s playground area was built in 1992 and the sanctuary was restructured in 1993.
+Rev. Dr. Bernardo Monserrat took leadership in 1990.
+Since then, the sanctuary was restructured in 1993.
 The easement across the street was landscaped with the cooperation of the mall’s owners and the City of Santa Fe.
 The building’s front area was transformed into a patio/garden in 2000, and the inside was remodeled in 2005.
 The façade was redone in 2009, shortly after the name had been changed to Center for Spiritual Living of Santa Fe.